 Just adopt a new dog?
 Great!
 Now, what’s going to happen when you introduce your new furry friend to the one who’s already at home?
 You hope they’ll like each other, and they might, but a lot of it comes down to making a proper introduction.

-When introducing a new dog to your existing pets, all of the initial time together should be supervised.
+Yep, there’s a process to introducing two dogs.
+When introducing a new dog to your existing pets, the first rule is that the initial time together should be supervised.
 Here are some helpful tips you can use when introducing a new dog to other dogs in the household.

 - Choose a neutral location like an unfamiliar park so there is no sense of dominance or submission implied by the location.

 - You should have the two dogs on leashes held by two different people so that you can maintain control over the interaction.

 - Have treats ready to reinforce any good behavior.

 - If you already have more than once dog in the home, introduce each of them individually to the newcomer.
 Make sure that each dog is comfortable with one another before putting them together in your home.

 - Use a happy and upbeat tone of voice during the introduction and praise good behavior.